MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

       - `[UserConsentDescription <String>]`: A description of the delegated permissions, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
       - `[UserConsentDisplayName <String>]`: A title for the permission, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
       - `[Value <String>]`: Specifies the value to include in the scp (scope) claim in access tokens.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
 May not begin with ..
-    - `[PreAuthorizedApplications <IMicrosoftGraphPreAuthorizedApplication1[]>]`: Lists the client applications that are pre-authorized with the specified delegated permissions to access this application's APIs.
+    - `[PreAuthorizedApplications <IMicrosoftGraphPreAuthorizedApplication[]>]`: Lists the client applications that are pre-authorized with the specified delegated permissions to access this application's APIs.
 Users are not required to consent to any pre-authorized application (for the permissions specified).
 However, any additional permissions not listed in preAuthorizedApplications (requested through incremental consent for example) will require user consent.
       - `[AppId <String>]`: The unique identifier for the client application.
       - `[PermissionIds <String[]>]`: The unique identifier for the scopes the client application is granted.
     - `[RequestedAccessTokenVersion <Int32?>]`: Specifies the access token version expected by this resource.
 This changes the version and format of the JWT produced independent of the endpoint or client used to request the access token.
 The endpoint used, v1.0 or v2.0, is chosen by the client and only impacts the version of id_tokens.
 Resources need to explicitly configure requestedAccessTokenVersion to indicate the supported access token format.
 Possible values for requestedAccessTokenVersion are 1, 2, or null.
 If the value is null, this defaults to 1, which corresponds to the v1.0 endpoint.
 If signInAudience on the application is configured as AzureADandPersonalMicrosoftAccount, the value for this property must be 2
   - `[AppId <String>]`: The unique identifier for the application that is assigned by Azure AD.
 Not nullable.
 Read-only.
 Supports $filter (eq).
-  - `[AppManagementPolicies <IMicrosoftGraphAppManagementPolicy1[]>]`: The appManagementPolicy applied to this application.
+  - `[AppManagementPolicies <IMicrosoftGraphAppManagementPolicy[]>]`: The appManagementPolicy applied to this application.
     - `[Description <String>]`: Description for this policy.
 Required.
     - `[DisplayName <String>]`: Display name for this policy.
 Required.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`: Collection of applications and service principals to which the policy is applied.
+    - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`: Collection of application and service principals to which a policy is applied.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-    - `[IsEnabled <Boolean?>]`:
+    - `[IsEnabled <Boolean?>]`: Denotes whether the policy is enabled.
     - `[Restrictions <IMicrosoftGraphAppManagementConfiguration>]`: appManagementConfiguration
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[KeyCredentials <IMicrosoftGraphKeyCredentialConfiguration[]>]`: Collection of keyCredential restrictions settings to be applied to an application or service principal.